Skip to main content

 Interpretive Center and Collections Building

-The project includes building a new, larger facility for the visitor/interpretive center and collections near the museum.
-With a new facility, we can better interpret the historic museum and provide an environmentally controlled storage area to protect and preserve the historic collection.
+The project includes building a new, larger facility for the interpretive center and collections near the museum, owned by Oregon State Parks.
+With a new facility, we can better interpret the historic museum and provide environmentally controlled space to protect and preserve the historic collection.

-• Kam Wah Chung is now an international destination about 10,000 visitors a year.
-Visitors come from abroad and all 50 states.
+• Kam Wah Chung is an international destination for about 10,000 visitors a year.
 The new facility will accommodate larger groups in the interpretive area and create a better visitor experience for sharing the museum story and early Chinese history in the John Day area.

-• The current interpretive center is located two blocks from the historic museum and consists of two leased buildings.
+• The current interpretive center and collections building are located two blocks from the historic museum and consists of two leased buildings.

-• Without the project, we would need to remove the interpretive exhibit and the artifact collection and find a secure and appropriate storage facility.
+• Without the project, we would need to relocate the interpretive center and the collections to other leased buildings.

-The new approximately 8,500-square-foot building will be built at the north end of the park on property acquired from the city of John Day.
-The new interpretive center will include:
+The new 10,000 square foot building will be constructed to the north of the historic building on property acquired recently from the City of John Day.
+It will be a high-efficient, climate-controlled building with solar panels.

-The expanded park will continue to serve as a community greenspace with landscaping and picnic areas for both visitors and locals to enjoy.
-The grounds will likely include a Chinese medicinal herb garden.
+The expanded site will continue to serve as a community park for both visitors and locals.

 Short-term visitor impact